binanStar/coin-apes-frontend/README.md

 This specific project is built with:

 1. Vue3 with Composition API 😎
-2. Vite ⚡
+3. Vite ⚡
+4. Typescript 📐
-3. Tailwind CSS 🎨
+5. Tailwind CSS 🎨

 _backend project is private for now_